yehassan/yehassan.github.io/replit.md

 ## Overview

 This is a professional portfolio website for Yahia Hassan, a Product Management Professional.
-The application is built as a full-stack web application showcasing career achievements, projects, and providing a contact mechanism for potential opportunities.
+The application is built as a static React application optimized for GitHub Pages deployment, showcasing career achievements, projects, and providing contact functionality through email integration.

-The architecture follows a monorepo structure with separate client and server directories, utilizing modern web technologies for both frontend and backend development.
+The architecture is now fully client-side with no server dependencies, making it perfect for static hosting on GitHub Pages.

 ## System Architecture